TOURING: 1979 and 1980

 I was teaching on the Foundation Course in Manchester, and decided to combine my teaching work with making a theatre show.
 Mala Sikka, a foundation student who had worked on Ellen Strange, and who had gone on to study Theatre Design at Central School in London, had been in touch.
 Mala told me about the work she was doing at college, including a new and exciting project led by Peter Schumann.
 Schumann was the founder of the influential Vermont based Bread & Puppet Theatre.
 He was bringing a Bread & Puppet show, Masaccio, from the USA and was looking for some ‘local’ musicians.
 Mala asked if our Horse + Bamboo musicians would come down to help him?

-The handmade Masaccio images were duplicated over and over and hung in vertical rows, creating stunning visual backdrops for the performance.
-Celastic was also used to make the masks.
 The whole thing looked great, and the performance itself was loose and casual, held together by the presence of Schumann, narrating and playing fiddle and drums.
 When Peter Schumann left London I inherited his celastic sheets, some acetone, and a few ideas.

+Pictures From Brueghel became our first ever tour.
 The horse-drawn tour itself circumnavigated Manchester, a journey of 250 miles.
 We started in Rossendale and Ramsbottom in mid-July, and then headed south for Buxton Festival.
-This was also memorable as being where we had our first ever puncture.
-The AA relayed us, horse, donkey, carts and all, into the town park.
-Not only that, but they then took the whole company out for a sit-down curry, and paid for it.
-Never say anything bad about the AA!
 Next we moved east to Frodsham (mid-August); then north to Blackpool (where we camped in the grounds of the zoo) and finally to Bolton Festival during the last week of August.
 Throughout we performed and camped in parks and other rural public spaces.

 Another influence at this time were a group of young performers from Leiden, Holland.
 They were called Matrogoth, and I met them through Frank Berbee, who had abandoned his school when I first met him in Lille.
-He had hitch-hiked to France in order to find work with Welfare State on a big site-specific project I was involved with at La Vieille Bourse.
-He was sixteen at that point.

 The Home-Made Circus